decent-bet/vuex-connex-entities/README.md

 - `getContract()`: return a contract instance of a class based on [@decent-bet/connex-entities](https://github.com/decent-bet/connex-entities).
 - `requestExternalWalletAccess()`: request access to an external wallet.
+- `walletInfo`: an object that store the public address and the current chain tag, check the interface [WalletInfo](/src/types.ts#L1).

 #### Getting started